snakajima/bonjour-http/README.md

 # bonjour-http

 This library makes it easy to use Bonjour connections among Apple devices (Mac, iPhone, iPad and Apple TV) and use HTTP as the Application layer protocol.

-It also has a http-call wrappter, which allows the client to call a specific function on the server side and receives the result asynchronously.
+It also has an http-call wrapper, which allows the client to call a specific function on the server side and receive the result asynchronously.

 ```
 // Client-side